Snitkin-Lab-Umich/beast/BEAST.md

 ### Clock Model (Strict vs. Lognormal)

-Look at the coefficient of variation for the relaxed lognormal molecular clock.
+Look at the coefficient of variation for the relaxed uncorrelated lognormal (UCLN) molecular clock.
 If it's >> 0.1, then it's not clocklike and a strict molecular clock should not be used.
 If, on the other hand, the 95% HPD of the coefficient of variation is close to zero, then the substitution rate can be considered clock-like and a strict molecular clock can be used.
 Also, if the distribution of the coefficient of variation bumps up against zero, then a strict molecular clock cannot be rejected.

+When using the UCLN clock model, I usually change the prior on the mean from a Uniform prior to a Gamma(0.001,1000) prior.
+The Uniform is an improper prior and can cause issues if you want to do Path Sampling analysis for model selection.

 ### Population Growth Model (Coalescent Constant vs. Exponential vs. Bayesian Skyline)